 We may receive a commission when you use our links.
 Monkey Miles has partnered with CardRatings for our coverage of credit card products.
 Monkey Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 We appreciate you using our links!!!

-My entire impression of Capital One changed in November when they announced that they would be adding transfer partners to their program.
-Suddenly, one of the big cash back hitters became a player in the aspirational travel game.
+My entire impression of Capital One changed last November when they announced they’d add transfer partners to their program.
+Suddenly, one of the biggest cash back hitters became a player in the aspirational travel game.
 With this addition, it prompted me to write my first ever post recommending a Capital One card: The Capital One Spark Miles for Business Card.

 Capital One doesn’t just offer transfer partners to their business cardholders, the perk is available on their personal cards as well.
 The top of their personal card heap is the Capital One Venture Rewards.
 Let’s take a look at what makes this card one you should heavily consider adding to your wallet.